y2q-actionman/cl-json-pointer/README.md

 This libary aims to be independent from any JSON libraries (as much as possible).

+# News

+- (2022-07-30) Added supports for com.inuoe.jzon and shasht.

 # License

 The MIT License.
 See LICENSE file.